RaBERT-NLP/thai-quiz-generation-api/README.md

 python manage.py migrate
 ```

-*For the NLP class project evaluation, we should provide the secret key to the constructor (This project not including private data)
+*For the NLP class project evaluation, we should provide the secret key to the constructors (This project is not including private data)

 Last, create .env file and put this down.
 ```